 Model Trains at the Santa Fe County Fair

 Open to non-members

 Minutes of the most recent meeting

-Hayden concluded the introductions with the usual plea for hosts to step forward for the Feb, Mar, and April meetings.
+Haber concluded the introductions with thanks to Jeff Taylor for researching and purchasing a digital projector for the club.
+He added a plea for hosts to step forward for coming meetings.
+The March meeting is still host-less.
 Remember, the Club pays for the snacks and drinks, so the main job of the host is a trip to the grocery store.

 2. Reports on Club activities.